-Instrument tracks in Studio One are like any ordinary pure MIDI sequencer track (before audio workstations).
+Instrument tracks in Studio One are like any ordinary pure MIDI sequencer tracks (before audio workstations).
 The instrument track can send MIDI to any instrument in the instrument rack and the audio channels in the mixer come from the instruments in the rack, not the MIDI track in arrange.
 They are not directly connected.

 Muting an instrument track only mutes the MIDI playing from that track, not the audio channel in the mixer.
 Likewise, muting an instrument audio channel in the mixer only mutes the audio in that mixer channel, not any MIDI track assigned to it.